W. Va. Code § 18B-1-6

 Regular, full-time non-tenure track faculty may petition to join the tenure track.
 This petition must include submission of a review packet to the Promotion and Tenure committee to receive feedback on how many years of service may be credited.

 Promotion to the rank of Assistant Professor constitutes recognition of a faculty member’s completion of a terminal academic degree or other special qualifications in the field and having met or exceeded his/her quantifiable goals since joining the Faculty at WVSOM.
+Upon promotion to the rank of Assistant Professor, the faculty member shall be awarded a 10% increase in base salary.

 Promotion to the rank of Associate Professor constitutes recognition of significant personal achievement and the promise of continued development in the areas described above.
 In the area of professional development, these achievements must be commensurate with resources provided by the institution.
+Upon promotion to the rank of Associate Professor, the faculty member shall be awarded a 10% increase in base salary.

 Promotion to the rank of Professor acknowledges a record over several years of excellence in teaching, outstanding professional achievement, and dedicated service to the academic community.
 In the area of professional development, these achievements must be commensurate with resources provided by the institution.
+Upon promotion to the rank of Professor, the faculty member shall be awarded a 10% increase in base salary.

 Sabbatical leave may be granted to a faculty member so that he/she may engage in research, writing or other activity calculated to contribute to professional development and his/her usefulness to the school.
 A faculty member’s institutional position, status and rank shall not be adversely affected solely by his/her absence while on sabbatical leave.